My life is a complicated series of one-way tickets.

-I’m a hobo.
-A ragamuffin.
+I’m a bit of a hobo.
+Some might say a ragamuffin.
 A vagrant.
 A vagabond.
 A bum?
 Call it what you like; I call it an unconventional way of looking at life.
 A really great way to be broke. ;)

 “I want to stay as close to the edge as I can without going over.
 Out on the edge you see all kinds of things you can’t see from the center.”-Kurt Vonnegut